CamSoper/casoper-staging/casoper-playground/management-packages.md

 ---
-title: Azure Libraries for .NET
+title: Azure Management Libraries for .NET
 description: A listing of all of the .NET SDK for Azure libraries and NuGet packages.
 keywords: Azure .NET, SDK, Azure .NET API Reference, Azure .NET class library
 author: camsoper